fdemoor/spark-benchmark/README.md

 ### Workloads

-We suppose the dbfarm has a database that contains several tables filled with random double values:
+We assume the dbfarm has a database that contains several tables filled with random double values:

 * `trand100x1r` to `trand100x1000000r`: 100 columns, with 1, 10, 100, 1K, 10K, 100K and 1M rows.